eProsima/Fast-DDS-docs/docs/fastdds/transport/zero_copy/zero_copy.rst

 ---------

-When creating a DataWriter that supports Zero-Copy transfers, samples must be created with a *Fast DDS* function that extends the DDS API (|DataWriter::loan_sample-api|).
+When creating a DataWriter that supports Zero-Copy transfers, samples must be created with a *Fast DDS* function that extends the DDS DataWriter API to get a buffer loaned from the DataWriter history (|DataWriter::loan_sample-api|).
-The return of this function is a reference ``A*`` to the sample being sent, that is, a reference to the sample stored in the memory mapped file.
+This function returns a reference to a sample stored in the memory mapped file.
+The publishing application can fill this sample with data, and return the loan to the DataWriter.
+The DataWriter will then inform the DataReader that a new sample is available through Data-sharing.

-The reference to this sample is sent to the DataReader which supports Zero-Copy and which is attached to the memory mapped file.
+Once notified, the DataReader that is attached to the same memory mapped file will have access to this data.
-Thus, the user has access to a reference ``B*`` to the sample.
-Since both processes do not share process memory, i.e., each has an assigned virtual process memory, the references ``A*`` and ``B*`` will be different but both point to the same RAM region.
-On the Subscriber side, the DataReaderListener has to request the DataWriter for loans of the received data, thus directly receiving the reference ``B*`` instead of a copy.
+The subscriber application can request the DataWriter for a loaned reference to the data, thus directly receiving a reference to the original memory buffer of the DataWriter instead of a copy.

-It is worth mentioning that one of the main advantages of this transfer solution is to avoid encapsulation of RTPS packets for DDS entities running on the same machine.

 This feature requires the usage of new *Fast DDS* API which extends the standard DDS API.